pdf-raku/Font-FreeType-raku/lib/Font/FreeType/GlyphImage.md

     it is from a vector font, then the outline is rendered into a bitmap at the face's current size.

+    If antialiasing is used then shades of grey between 0 and 255 may occur.
+    Antialiasing is performed by default, but can be turned off by passing the `FT_RENDER_MODE_MONO` option.

     The size of the bitmap can be obtained as follows:

         my $bitmap = $glyph.bitmap;
         my $width =  $bitmap.width;
         my $height = $bitmap.height;

-    The optional `render_mode` argument can be any one of the following:
+    The optional `:render-mode` argument can be any one of the following:

     - FT\_RENDER\_MODE\_NORMAL